On the duality of generalized Lie and Hopf algebras: Applications to Turaev's Hopf group-coalgebras

 sending any object $A\in\Aa$ to its dual.
 Now consider $\Cc^f=\Fam((\Aa^f)^{op})(=\Maf(\Aa^f)^{op})$ and $\Dd^f=\Fam(\Aa^f)$.
 Then the functor \equref{dagger} induces functors

 Clearly, $(L^f,R^f)$ is again an equivalence of categories, hence a liftable pair.
 As a conclusion, we obtain the following result (apply \thref{uoadjunction}):

-\begin{theorem}\thlabel{dualityfTHA} There is a pair of adjoint functors $(\uoL^f,\uoR^f)$ between the categories of Hopf group-algebras and Hopf group-coalgebras, whose homogeneous parts are rigid objects in $\Aa$.
+\begin{theorem}\thlabel{dualityfTHA} There is a pair of adjoint functors $(\uoL^f,\uoR^f)$ between the categories of Semi-Hopf monoid-algebras and Semi Hopf monoid-coalgebras, whose homogeneous parts are rigid objects in $\Aa$.
 More precisely, $(\uoL^f,\uoR^f)$ is an equivalence of categories. \end{theorem}